rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_0.md

 Thank you [@benjamin](https://twitter.com/benjamin) for your invaluable feedback on my ideas, the chance to record the first [CTO.coffee](https://cto.coffee) episode on *Hiring & Interviewing* and for being the first person to show me how a good hiring process can look like.

 Furthermore, thank you Markus and Jean-Louis, for trusting me in allowing me to try out the methods I'm laying out in these blog posts in your companies.

+Finally, thank you [@samirtalwar](https://twitter.com/samirtalwar) for proofreading all of this 🤗.

+*If you want me to bring this process to your company, send me a mail at [hello@craftswerk.io](mailto:hello@craftswerk.io) so we can talk about the specifics over a coffee or via video chat.*

 ## 📖 Further Readings